PerfectlySoft/PerfectDocs/guide/HTTPServer.md

 * certPath - **required** String file path to the certificate file
 * keyPath - optional String file path to the key file
-* cipherList - an optional array of ciphers that the server will support.
+* cipherList - optional array of ciphers that the server will support
 * caCertPath - optional String file path to the CA cert file
 * verifyMode - optional String indicating how the secure connections should be verified.
 The value should be one of:
 	* none